 Savannah Pedestrian Accident Lawyers

-Obtaining the Compensation Injured Pedestrians Deserve – Savannah Injured Pedestrian Lawyers
+Fighting Hard For The Compensation Injured Pedestrians Deserve – Savannah Injured Pedestrian Lawyers

 If you or a loved one is injured in a pedestrian accident, an experienced Savannah pedestrian accident attorney at Montlick & Associates can investigate the facts and seek the compensation that an injury victim needs to overcome serious injuries.
 A pedestrian dies in a motor vehicle collision every two hours, and a pedestrian is injured in a car-pedestrian collision every eight minutes according to the National Highway Traffic Safety Administration (NHTSA).
 The elderly and child pedestrians face a much higher risk of being run over by a drunk, inattentive or otherwise unsafe driver.
 Elderly pedestrians can take longer to cross the street, so they are exposed to the risk of being struck by negligent or reckless drivers for a longer period of time.
 Children lack experience with judging distance and speed and can be less aware of the potential danger of running into the street.